-When looking at assisted living communities for yourself or a loved one, you’ve probably come across the phrase “levels of care” when reviewing the types of services provided by different facilities.
+When looking at assisted living communities for yourself or a loved one, you’ve probably come across the phrase “assisted living levels of care” when reviewing the types of services provided by different senior living communities.

 But what, exactly does it mean?

 Assisted living “levels of care” generally refers to how much assistance a person needs with activities of daily living (ADLs) as well as management of one’s health.

 - ADLs include tasks like getting dressed, taking a bath or shower, eating and using the restroom.

 - Medical needs may depend on whether the individual can take prescription medications or manage chronic conditions independently, or whether some assistance from a caregiver is needed.

 Let’s take a look at some of the factors that determine the level of care you or your loved one may need, which will help determine the best assisted living facility or other senior living community for your needs.

 Assisted Living Levels of Care by Individual Activity